Disclaimer: this is a bit of a rant.

 I already take care of my cat.
 I don’t need another dependent that I can’t write off come tax season.
 And as much as I want to say “all you need is love” and dance with Ewan McGregor on top of an elephant, I’m working hard to build my life.
 I’m not looking to subsidize the lifestyle of someone I just met.

 Need me to spot you for your movie ticket?
 Totally fine.
-But sorry guy, if you don’t at least offer to Venmo me afterwards (so I can feel all fancy by saying “no, don’t worry about it”), that’ll be the only movie we see.
+But sorry guy, if you don’t at least offer to Venmo me afterward (so I can feel all fancy by saying “no, don’t worry about it”), that’ll be the only movie we see.

 It should go both ways.
 I don’t believe that men should have to pay for everything, because gender equality.

-I have my own income, and don’t need a ring on my finger so I can own property or have credit.
+I have my own income and don’t need a ring on my finger so I can own property or have credit.
 And my dad finally gave up the dream of getting a few nice goats from some guy in exchange for my hand in marriage.
 He wants goats, I’ll buy him goats.
 But I digress.

 My point is that courtship is no longer centered around optimizing land or finances.
 I want to keep it that way.
 But I see relationships strain and fail because of financial mismatch.

-One of the most amazing, self-reliant women I know found out her long term partner is under so much student debt, he refuses to even look at the bills as they arrive in the mail.
+One of the most amazing, self-reliant women I know found out her long-term partner is under so much student debt, he refuses to even look at the bills as they arrive in the mail.
 Now she’s left pushing and pulling, trying to convince him to start tackling his debt like a damn adult should.
-She’s been trying to get him to take his debt seriously for months, and still he refuses.
+She’s been trying to get him to take his debt seriously for months, and still, he refuses.

 I would go crazy.
 When my last serious boyfriend disclosed his student debt, we got creative and got rid of it.
 While my role was strictly supportive (and maybe a little strategic), he took ownership of the problem.
 And if he hadn’t, I don’t know that we would have lasted as long as we did.